 The results?
 The

-more time kids spent playing violent video games at baseline, the more
+more time kids spent playing violent games at baseline, the more

 likely kids were to confess to physically aggressive acts 3 or 6 months